 Also be sure to check out our latest I’d Love to Turn You On reviews.
-In the CD version, John reviews Rufus Wainwright’s ambitious third album Want One.
+In the CD version, Paul has reviewed some classic blues sides with a collection of the great Slim Harpo and his Excello Singles.
 It’s available to peruse on the regular display endcap in the center of the store near the C and D section of the Rock CDs, or you can read it on our Spork blog HERE.
-In the DVD version, I’d Love to Turn You On – At the Movies, Edward takes a look at the violent, groundbreaking Japanese cult classic Battle Royale.
+In the DVD version, I’d Love to Turn You On – At the Movies, John has taken on the task of reviewing the visually dazzling modern animated classic Paprika.
 As always, the review is available to read in the DVD room, or on our Spork blog HERE.

 And of course our regular Music & Movie Trivia night that we do in conjunction with the Denver Film Society continues at the Sie Film Center every Monday at 7:30.
 There’s no cost to enter so come on down to the Sie Film Center to test your mettle against a bunch of dedicated music and film enthusiasts, have drinks, win prizes, and just have some fun.
 You can get regular updates and invites to the events by joining the Facebook group HERE – or just check it out periodically to see what’s new!

 For this week’s Monday Timewaster, we pay homage to one of the all-time greatest legends of rock and roll music – the late, great Chuck Berry, who passed away at age 90 this past weekend.
 When you’re making your short list of the most influential figures in the genre, you start with Chuck and then figure out the rest of the list from there, it’s as simple as that.
 Here’s a clip from the documentary Hail!
 Hail!
 Rock ‘n’ Roll that shows a somewhat irascible Berry teaching his fan and admirer Keith Richards exactly how to play it right, something Mr. Richards is not exactly pleased about.
 Check it out, and enjoy!